 Great Hope is a Bible-believing church with a passion and zeal to do the will of God.

-Come and share the commitment to true Biblical principles as we strive to help you and your family come closer to the Lord Jesus in your daily life when government restrictions end.
-Meanwhile, watch our Sunday services on Facebook live-stream at 9:30 am.
+Come and share the commitment to true Biblical principles as we strive to help you and your family come closer to the Lord Jesus in your daily life.
+If you cannot make it physically, you can watch our Sunday services on Facebook live-stream at 9:30 am.

 Pastor Mike Mills